kylescudder/vscodetodo/README.md

 ![a to do list](https://i.imgur.com/9bDCkFt.png\ "Pretty basic stuff")

+After 30 days of being completed, To Do items are removed to reduce clutter over long periods of time.

 <!-- > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow. -->

 ## Requirements